OpenBankProject/OBP-API/README.md

 * If you see a message about an unmanaged pom.xml, click the option to let Maven manage it.

 * Navigate to obp-api/test/scala/code/RunWebApp.
 You may see a Setup Scala SDK link.
-Click this and check Scala 2.12.4 or so.
+Click this and check Scala 2.12.12 or so.

-* In obp-api/src/main/resources/props create a test.default.props for tests.
-Set connector=mapped

 * In obp-api/src/main/resources/props create a \<yourloginname\>.props (or default.props) for development.
 Set connector=mapped

 * Now **Rebuild** the project so everything is compiled.
 At this point you may need to select the SDK, see above.

-* Once you have rebuilt the project without compile errors, you should be able to RunWebApp in obp-api/src/test/scala
+* Once you have rebuilt the project without compile errors, you should be able to RunWebApp/RunTLSWebApp/RunMTLSWebApp in obp-api/src/test/scala

 * If you have trouble (re)building, try using the IntelliJ IDEA terminal: mvn clean test-compile

+### To run via IntelliJ IDEA in development mode without secure connection

 * Run RunWebApp by right clicking on it or selecting Run.
 The built in jetty server should start on localhost:8080

 * Browse to localhost:8080 but don't try anything else there yet.

+### To run via IntelliJ IDEA in TLS development mode (secure connection)

+* Run RunTLSWebApp by right clicking on it and selecting Run/Debug.
+The built in jetty server should start on localhost:8080

+* Browse to localhost:8080 but don't try anything else there yet

+In `development` mode we use this option in order to try OpenID Connect functionality.
+I.e. redirect URI must be `https` one.

+### To run ia IntelliJ IDEA in MTLS development mode (secure connection)

+* Run RunMTLSWebApp by right clicking on it and selecting Run/Debug.
+The built in jetty server should start on localhost:8080

+* Import certificate obp-api/src/test/resources/cert/localhost_SAN_dns_ip.pfx into your browser.

+* Browse to localhost:8080 but don't try anything else there yet

+In `development` mode we use this option in order to try UK Open Banking APIs functionality where mutual TLS is part of that standard.

-### Run some tests.
+## Run some tests.

+* In obp-api/src/main/resources/props create a test.default.props for tests.
+Set connector=mapped

 * Run a single test.
 For instance right click on obp-api/test/scala/code/branches/MappedBranchProviderTest and select Run Mapp...

 * Run multiple tests: Right click on obp-api/test/scala/code and select Run.
 If need be: